Calcium battery

 Calcium (ion) batteries are energy storage and delivery technologies (i.e., electro–chemical energy storage) that employ calcium ions (cations), Ca^{2+}, as the active charge carrier.
 Calcium (ion) batteries remain an active area of research, with studies and work persisting in the discovery and development of electrodes and electrolytes that enable stable, long-term battery operation.
 Calcium batteries are rapidly emerging as a recognized alternative to Li-ion technology due to their similar performance, significantly greater abundance, and lower cost.

 History

 Calcium batteries date to the 1960s, used as thermal batteries for military and space applications.
 The first example of an electrochemical cell was Ca//SOCl2 as a primary cell.
 Early examination of Ca^{2+} intercalation hosts proposed transition metal oxides and sulfides.
 The study of calcium batteries as well as calcium electro-chemistry continued.
 Research expanded owing to developments in effective Ca-metal redox activity, particularly at room temperature, which had been a longstanding challenge.

 Comparison

 Material properties

 Calcium metal offers high conductivity and high melting temperature (842 °C) relative to other metals.
 The higher melting temperature can make calcium metal inherently safer in batteries.
-Calcium is environmentally benign, mitigating concerns over toxicity.
+Calcium is environmentally harmless, mitigating concerns over toxicity.